jetbotml/DonkeyCar2023/README.md

 # DonkeyCar2023

-This site will provide step by step instructions on how to configure DonkeyCar software on a Raspberry Pi and how to create inference models using AWS S3 and EC2.
+This site will provide step by step instructions on how to configure DonkeyCar software on a Raspberry Pi and how to setup AWS (S3 and EC2 host) to train the machine learning model from the data collected on the car.

 ### References
 * http://docs.donkeycar.com/